Lightning GT: Technical details

 Lightning GT at the London Motor Show in 2008 where it won 'Most Impressive Car of Show' in an online MSN poll.

 The first prototype was powered by four in-wheel motors with a combined power output of 700 bhp, but the production vehicles were to have a revised electric drivetrain.

 The car is powered by twin rear-mounted synchronous motors, driving through independent reduction gearboxes under electronic torque control.
 The powertrain system is sourced from MAGTEC, the leading UK powertrain manufacturer, providing rear-wheel drive and a peak power output capability of 300 kW with 4000 Nm of torque available at the wheels.

-The Lightning GT accelerates to 97 km/h in less than 4 seconds and is geared for over 300 km/h.
+The Lightning GT accelerates to 97 km/h in less than 4 seconds and is geared for a top speed over 300 km/h.
 Its body will be made from carbon fibre and the chassis from a honeycomb aluminium structure.
 This unique H chassis will also house the battery modules which when integrated add massive torsional and beam strength.
 Final assembly location has yet to be determined.

 A small amount of the development of the GT was assisted with a grant from the UK Government's Technical Strategy Board, as part of the EEMS Consortium.
 The Lightning GT development car excelled as a part of this consortium with 100% drivetrain and battery reliability over a full years monitored testing.
 The GT covered more miles than the rest of the consortium combined.